ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

    of iasWorld, and are run in an ad hoc fashion depending on the needs of the transformations that sit on top of the raw data

-For a more comprehensive explanation on the distinction between QC and Non-QC tests, you can refer to [our dbt docuementation](https://github.com/ccao-data/data-architecture/blob/master/dbt/README.md#adding-qc-tests)
+If you plan on adding a QC test, additional instructions are [here](https://github.com/ccao-data/data-architecture/blob/master/dbt/README.md#adding-data-tests), along with more details about the distinction between QC and non-QC tests

 ## Add DBT Tests